richardcavell/BASICloader/README.txt

     * Specially written to detect problems with old compilers and implementations

-    * Detects every error and problem (in the input file, in generating the output, or in the selection of command line switches) that can reasonably be detected
+    * Detects every error and problem (in the input file, or while generating the output, or in the selection of command line switches) that can reasonably be detected

     * Versatile input options, with the ability to understand the file format that is native to each machine